 Every year they hold a big party at the nearby ruins of Tihuanaco, so I thought I would join in the festivities.

 The event is primarily held in the main plazas of the small town on the outskirts of the Tihuanaco ruins, about a two hour journey from La Paz.
 As is typical in Bolivia, public buses don’t want to leave until they are completely full which meant waiting around in the bus for an hour and a half before we could actually depart.
 By the time we got there it was past 1 a.m., but the focus of this New Year’s party was the sunrise rather than a 12 a.m. countdown, so it didn’t really matter.

 Up on the altiplano (highlands) the nights during this time of year are well below freezing.
 To avoid the cold, many revelers drink Singani, a Bolivian brandy, mixed with piping hot tea, a classic combo known as te con te.
 Given the temperature, hard liquor is definitely more enticing then cold beer.

 Bonfires were scattered all through the plazas for people to dance and huddle around.
-The downside is that there isn’t much wood in the altiplano so people just tend to burn whatever they can find, including plastic.
+The downside is there isn’t much wood in the altiplano so people just tend to burn whatever they can find, including plastic.
 Some of the narrower streets were so full of toxic fumes my eyes began to sting.

-To my surprise (dismay) there was also a large contingent of new age hippies.
-They must have fancied this tradition and adopted it as their own, adding in drumming circles, hand holding and chanting.
-Once the sun started to pop over the hill everyone stretched their hands out to receive the first rays of the year.
+To my surprise (dismay) there was also a large contingent of new age hippies who must have taken a liking to the tradition and incorporated their own drumming circles, hand holding, and chanting.
+Once the sun started to pop over the hill, everyone stretched their hands out to receive the first rays of the year.
 I even joined in for a minute, but mostly to try warm my hands as I had forgotten to bring gloves.